cardinal-dev/Cardinal/docs/pages/getting-started.md

 # `systemd` Configuration

 In order for Cardinal to start on system startup, we need to add a `systemd` service.
-Just like the Nginx configuration, there's a `systemd` config in the `conf/` directory as well:
+Just like the NGINX configuration, there's a `systemd` config in the `conf/` directory as well:

 ~~~
 [Unit]